tundish/blathnaid/app/tale.rst

 As soon as Jack awoke, he would be out again to learn more from the Smiths.
 Fell remained interested in the trivet, and Jack allowed him to inspect the strange markings on the edge.
-They had beenworn down by use, but after a little time cleaning, Fell started to understand another word.
+They had been worn down by use, but after a little time cleaning, Fell started to understand another word.
 "This one says 'Compassion'", he said.

 Then Fell resumed his account of Mayor Ingomer.
-How, after some strange accident which no one could explain, Ingomer instituted an inspectorate for pressure vessels, whose eyewatering fees nearly put the Smiths netirely out of business.
+How, after some strange accident which no one could explain, Ingomer instituted an inspectorate for pressure vessels, whose eyewatering fees nearly put the Smiths entirely out of business.
 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.